abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

     if it was really necessary to construct "solutions" :math:`[0,0,0,1]`, :math:`[1,-1,0,1]` and :math:`[1,0,-1,1]` and let the solver decide if they were interesting or not.
 The answer is no. We could have filtered those solutions and tell the solver to disregard them.
 We didn't filter any solution (and this is the reason why the number of constructed neighbors is equal to the number of filtered neighbors).
-You can learn more about filtering in section XXX.
+You can learn more about filtering in the section :ref:`local_search_filtering`.

     If you want, you can try to start with the solution provided by the ``DecisionBuilder`` (:math:`[3,3,3,3]` when :math:`n=4`) and see if you can figure out